Studiegids

 • Philosophical Perspectives on Politics and the Economy

-• Philosophy of Knowledge
+• Theoretical Philosophy (as of September 2026)

 Teacher's programme in Philosophy

-A master’s programme which prepares you for a position in education in the Netherlands, for example at a secondary school or in adult education.
+This is a master’s programme which prepares you for a position in education in the Netherlands, for example at a secondary school or in adult education.
 There are a number of criteria students of Philosophy have to meet to be eligible for this programme.
 See ICLON, Lerarenopleiding (in Dutch), and World Teacher's Programme

 Pre-master